Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Related Work

 Many news organizations now develop GenAI for drafting stories, summarizing reports, suggesting headlines, or even generating interview questions \cite{lewis2025generative,ogola2024between}.
 Editing tasks are also supported through AI tools that propose alternative phrasings, check stylistic consistency, or flag potential bias \cite{noh2025biassist,wang2025media}.
 A 2023 global survey found that over 75\% of news organizations across 46 countries were already using AI \cite{journalismai2023survey}.
 Some leading newsrooms such as China Media Group and Bloomberg are collaborating with AI technologists and experimenting with building tailored GenAI systems, seeking to customize GenAI for journalistic needs \cite{xiao2025might}.

-Despite these affordances, concerns persist.
+Despite these affordances—functional possibilities that GenAI makes available for journalistic work—concerns persist.
 Chief among these are the risks of factual inaccuracy, the amplification of existing biases, and the homogenization of content, where widespread reliance on the same tools may diminish the distinctive voice and editorial identity of individual outlets \cite{siitonen2024mapping,lewis2025generative,thomson2024generative,matich2025old}.
 Journalists have also voiced existential anxieties about de-skilling and professional displacement, fearing that GenAI may automate precisely those creative and investigative tasks that define the integrity and social value of their work ~\cite{woodruff2024how,siitonen2024mapping}.
-As Woodruff et al. argue ~\cite{woodruff2024how}, these threats are particularly acute given the journalism industry's already-precarious position, marked by economic instability, declining public trust, and shrinking editorial capacity.

 HCI researchers have responded by exploring how GenAI tools can be aligned with newsroom practices \cite{aitamurto2019hci,tseng2025ownership,xiao2025might,nishal2025values,komatsu2020ai}.
-For instance, Tseng et al. ~\cite{tseng2025ownership} proposed a journalist-centered design space for GenAI, arguing that systems must adapt to the editorial logics and workflows of the profession, rather than impose model-driven efficiencies.
+For instance, Tseng et al. ~\cite{tseng2025ownership} proposed a journalist-centered design space for GenAI, arguing that systems could adapt to the editorial logics and workflows of the profession, rather than impose model-driven efficiencies.
 Hoque et al. \cite{hoque2024towards} designed a question-answering chatbot to assist journalists in presenting news content to readers in a balanced and objective manner.